 Quick entry requires certain macOS permissions to function:

-Screen recording: Required to capture screenshots and share application windows
+Screen recording: Required to capture screenshots and share application windows.

-Accessibility: Required for quick entry functionality
+Accessibility: Required for quick entry functionality.

-Speech recognition: Required for voice dictation (macOS 14+ only)
+Speech recognition: Required for voice dictation (macOS 14+ only).

 You can review or change these permissions in System Settings > Privacy & Security.